The Future of Car Safety: A Journey into Tomorrow’s Technologies

 Evolution of Active Safety Features

 The focus was once on preventing injury and death during a car collisions, but new active safety features are designed to prevent accidents before they occur.
 These technologies have evolved exponentially in the last decade.
 We have witnessed the advent of technologies such as Adaptive Cruise Control (ACC), Lane Keeping Assist (LKA), and Emergency Braking Systems (EBS), among others.
-These technologies use a combination of cameras, radars, and other sensors to detect potential threats and take necessary actions to avert accidents.
+These technologies use a combination of cameras, radars, and other sensors to detect potential threats and take necessary actions to avert car accidents.

 In the realm of advanced driver-assistance systems, the technology has advanced to the point where some vehicles can now drive semi-autonomously under certain conditions.
 For instance, with the development of artificial intelligence and machine learning, cars are now equipped with systems that can predict and react to different driving scenarios.
 These systems can recognize traffic signs, detect pedestrians, and even interpret complex situations on the road.